roshnikumar11/obstacle_sensing_robot/README.md

 #### 1. Hardware Assembly
 1. Mount the Arduino Uno on the chassis
 2. Attach DC motors to the wheels
-3. Connect ultrasonic sensors at different positions for optimal coverage
+3. Connect ultrasonic sensor for optimal coverage
-4. Mount the servo motor for sensor rotation (if using rotating sensor setup)
+4. Mount the servo motor for sensor rotation
 5. Connect all components according to the circuit diagram

 #### 2. Software Installation